 Many fish were displayed inside-out.

-It wasn't just fish that was for sale.
+It wasn't just fish tha

 Some of the many boats that bring in the daily haul.